Quantum-Accelerators/quacc/docs/user/basics/wflow_syntax.md

 ## Learn More

-=== "Parsl"

-    If you want to learn more about Parsl, you can read the [Parsl Documentation](https://parsl.readthedocs.io/en/stable/#).
-Please refer to the [Parsl Slack Channel](http://parsl-project.org/support.html) for any Parsl-specific questions.

 === "Covalent"

     If you want to learn more about Covalent, you can read the [Covalent Documentation](https://docs.covalent.xyz/docs/).
 Please refer to the Covalent [Discussion Board](https://github.com/AgnostiqHQ/covalent/discussions) for any Covalent-specific questions.